AVD-2021/PyAVD/README.md

 Suddenly you think, what if there was, in fact, a way to -solve- AVD?

 What if there were a few **buttons** you could click to spit out that dream aircraft?
-(Or perhaps Errikos' AVD aircraft, no biggie)
+(Or perhaps Errikos' AVD aircraft, hypothetically speaking)

 .